 She makes traditional split pea soup, turkey neck, rabbit, partridge and my favourite – Moose Soup.

 I love the flavour of the all the garden vegetables mixed with salt meat (beef) and of course the moose.
 I also love the fact that she adds macaroni noodles.
 Those who know me well, know I enjoy macaroni in my soup.
 In fact, my Aunt Viola always added extra to her soup when she knew I was coming over.

 When I enter my grandmother’s kitchen on Saturday, she had the moose meat placed on the table, salt & pepper shakers are always in the same location, homemade bread is sliced and strawberry flavoured drink mix readily available.
 One has to dig in and can not simply stop at one bowl.

 Soup is a great dinnertime meal (we do not call it lunch in Rural Newfoundland), especially when it is complimented by some of grandma’s freshly baked bread.

 We continue the conversation over a cup of Tetley Tea after our meal and marshmallow biscuits that I’ve enjoyed at grandma’s ever since I can remember.

-Posted on April 3, 2011, in Newfoundland Recipes, Tradition and tagged Beef, Cause of action, Class action, Harbour Grace, Moose, Newfoundland, Newfoundland and Labrador, St. John's Newfoundland and Labrador.
+Posted on April 3, 2011, in Culture, Newfoundland Recipes and tagged Beef, Cause of action, Class action, Harbour Grace, Moose, Newfoundland, Newfoundland and Labrador, St. John's Newfoundland and Labrador.
 Bookmark the permalink.
-5 Comments.
+10 Comments.